crypto5000/matcheos/README.md

 6. Send your EOS offer into the smart contract.
 7. Interact with the match.
 8. Receive some (or all) of your EOS back.

-# Different Purposes
-Matcheos can be used to match any grouping.
-It can be used for dating.
-It can be used for companies, where there is a match between the potential employee and the employer.
-Or it can be used for finding friends.

 # Upcoming Milestones (Status)
 1. Create Upcoming Milestones (Done)